semower/handbook/README.md

 ## What is this and why?
 __This repository is an experiment in using version control ([git](https://en.wikipedia.org/wiki/Git), and for the moment [GitHub](https://github.com)) as a default-open management tool within the [Humanitarian OpenStreetMap Team (HOT)](https://hotosm.org) Humanitarian Data team.__

-It is intended to be open by default.
-By default everything here is default open to _the entire world_ and restricted if needed (personally identifiable, sensitive, or private information).
+__"Open by default"__ means everything here is open to _the entire world_ unless there is a specific reason to restrict access (normally personally identifiable, sensitive, or private information).

 It is intended to be shared and collaboratively edited by anyone in or outside of the host organization.
 Why not a wiki, or Google Docs?
 Mostly on the theory that the fork-and-pull-request workflow of Git strikes a good balance between openness (anyone can fork and/or submit a pull request) and manageability (no one has to accept pull requests, and they're very transparent and reversible).

 We've taken some inspiration from [GitLabs' handbook](https://about.gitlab.com/handbook/handbook-usage/); that company has taken a remarkably open approach to their internal workings, in part in response to some of the same challenges.

 ## How does it work?
 It's basically a Git repo full of [Markdown documents](https://en.wikipedia.org/wiki/Markdown) that explain projects and processes, and contain links to relevant resources.
+For a reader, it's not much different from a wiki; the difference lies in how edits are proposed, merged, tracked, and managed.

 ### How can I use it?
 You need some familiarity with the basics of: